-The dictionary meaning of the term "Peer" is, a person of the same legal status or a person who is equal to another, in abilities, qualifications, age, background, etc. "Review" means to look back upon (a period of time, sequence of events, etc.) Thus, "Peer Review" is a self improvement process and is a method of evaluation of a person's work or performance, by a person or group of people, in the same occupation, profession, or industry.
+The dictionary meaning of the term "peer" is, a person of the same legal status or a person who is equal to another in abilities, qualifications, age, background, etc. "Review" means to look back upon (a period of time, sequence of events, etc.) Thus, "peer review" is a self-improvement process and is a method of evaluation of a person's work or performance by a group of people in the same occupation, profession, or industry.

 Professional peer review focuses on the performance of professionals, with a view to improving quality, upholding standards, or providing certification.
-Professional Peer Review activity is widespread in the field of accounting, law, engineering (e.g., software peer review, technical peer review, etc.), aviation, and even forest fire management.
+Professional peer review activity is widespread in the field of accounting, law, engineering (e.g., software peer review, technical peer review), aviation, and even forest fire management.
+In academia, peer review is common in decisions related to faculty advancement and tenure.